Do I need permission to cut down/prune a tree or hedge in my garden?

 The cut branches should be offered back to your neighbour but if they don't want them, it will be your responsibility to dispose of them.
 If a tree is protected by a Tree Preservation Order or within a Conservation Area, the Common Law right is removed and you will need to seek formal permission from the Council before undertaking work to living parts of the tree.

-I am having problems with a tree in my neighbour's garden blocking light.
-What can I do?
+What can I do if a tree in my neighbour's garden is blocking light?

 Loss of light to the house or garden involves complex legal issues and there is no legal right to light.
 If you have concerns regarding a hedge or tree, ask your neighbour how they intend to maintain it.
 You may be able to cut the overhanging branches back to the boundary.